use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 :::caution

-`Vec` are always loaded as a whole, meaning that all elements of the `Vec` live under a single storage key.
+`Vec`'s are always loaded in their entirety.
+This is because all elements of the `Vec` live under a single storage key.
 Wrapping the `Vec` inside `Lazy`, like the provided example above does, has no influence on its elements.
 If you are dealing with large or sparse arrays on contract storage, consider using a `Mapping` instead.